A little bit about what I've done.

 I worked on an engineering team to re-write the entire infrastructure from stratch using best coding practices.

-Users (internal employees) were promoting individual groups of views & materializations to staging and production instead of promoting the entirely to staging to production.
+Users (internal employees) were promoting individual groups of views & materializations to staging and production.
+Occasionally, those users wouldn't finish promoting their changes all the way up to production.
 Over time, this created a large disparity between what was in staging and what was in production.
-We started running into errors where the SQL definition of a view would work in staging, but not production because a view that it relied on didn't exist.
+We started running into errors where the SQL definition of a view would work in staging, but not production because it relied on changes that hadn't been completely promoted yet.

 The initial data warehouse we were using was not sufficiently scaling with the number of databases we were connecting to it.
 Instances of the warehouse would go down often, making the entire environment unavailable so we could no longer query data from that instance.
 The materializations generated by the warehouse would also break often for no apparent reason and would have to be manually restarted.